Geraldo Perdomo Preview, Player Props: Diamondbacks vs. Reds

 Geraldo Perdomo At The Plate

-- Perdomo is hitting .270 with 19 doubles, three triples, six home runs and 51 walks.
+- Perdomo has 19 doubles, three triples, six home runs and 51 walks while hitting .273.

-- Perdomo has picked up a hit in 55.7% of his 106 games this season, with multiple hits in 24.5% of those games.
+- Perdomo is batting .417 during his last games and is on a four-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.